 - The second reason is, that direct access means direct charges from Edamam caused by the use of your site.

 - Instead we expect that our customers develop server-side solutions that save the responses.

-- For the Diet Recommendations API and Recipe Search API we do support JSONP through the callback parameter.
+- For the Diet Recommendations API and Recipe Search API we do support both CORS and JSONP through the callback parameter.
 However, we are discouraging this, because of the same security issue.